-The tall amethyst geodes, like I have in my sacred space, those are great for living spaces because they’re large and they can emanate a lot of energy.
-Large geodes are wonderful for radiating good amounts of energy into a space and really making the space feel good.
+The tall amethyst geodes, as I have in my sacred space, are great for living spaces because they’re large and they can emanate a lot of energy.
+Large geodes are wonderful for radiating good amounts of energy into a space and really making that environment feel good.

 But be prepared, they’re pricey.
 The larger they are, the pricier they are.
 I mean, it’s rarer to find them large and it’s costly to ship those pieces too.

 Next, there’s Vera Cruz amethyst.
 They’re very, very light in color and they have excellent clarity.